paragliding training center

 Tachometer/hour meter -- see "Cylinder head temperature" above.
 Not having this gauge is like not having an odometer on a car.

-Vibration – Only a badly damaged prop causes vibration.
-The usual source is the prop hub which is almost always bent from a prop strike
+Vibration – A badly damaged prop will cause vibration.
+However, the usual source is the prop hub which is almost always bent from a prop strike

 Weight, dry – 20.5 kg (45 lb) no fuel, includes the complete Miniplane frame